Mean-field limits for large-scale random-access networks: Mean-field limit in a general framework

 \subsection{Analysis of the mean-field limit}

-In the previous section we proved Theorem \ref{Theo_MFGen}, establishing the convergence of $\vecX^{(N)}(t)$ to $\vecx(t) \in C_E[0,\infty)$, the solution of the initial-value problem \eqref{eqn_MFDiffEqnGen}.
-In this section we present the proof of Theorem \ref{Theo_EquilibChar}.
-Specifically, we show that a solution to \eqref{eqn_MFDiffEqnGen} exists and is unique.
-Moreover, we provide a general condition yielding the existence of a unique equilibrium point $\vecx^*$.\\
+In the previous subsection we proved Theorem~\ref{Theo_MFGen}, establishing the convergence of $\vecX^{(N)}(t)$ to $\vecx(t) \in C_{E}[0,\infty)$, the solution of the initial-value problem~\eqref{eqn_MFDiffEqnGen}.
+In this subsection \revR{we show that $\vecx(t)$ takes values in $E^1$} and we present the proof of Theorem~\ref{Theo_EquilibChar}.
+Specifically, we show that a solution to~\eqref{eqn_MFDiffEqnGen} exists and is unique.
+Moreover, we provide a general condition yielding the existence of a unique \revT{fixed} point~$\vecx^*$. \\

-{\it Transient behavior}.
-Observe that by definition $\vecX^{(N)}(t) \in E^1$ for every $N \in \mathbb{N}$ and $t\geq 0$.
-Such property is carried over as $N\rightarrow \infty$, indeed if $\vecx(0)\in E^1$, then $\vecx(t) \in E^1$ for every $t \geq 0$.
-Hence, the set $E^1$ is positive invariant for the initial-value problem \eqref{eqn_MFDiffEqnGen}.
-It is easy to show that the function $H(\cdot)$ defined in \eqref{eqn_MFDiffEqnGen} is Lipschitz continuous in the metric space $(E^1,\rho)$, so that uniqueness and existence of the solution of \eqref{eqn_MFDiffEqnGen} follows.\\
+{\it Transient behavior}. \revR{In Appendix~\ref{App_LipContH} we prove that the function $H(t,\vecx(t))$ defined in~\eqref{eqn_MFDiffEqnGen} is Lipschitz continuous in $\vecx(t)$, and consequently in~$t$ as well since it depends on time only through~$\vecx(t)$.
+Thanks to the results in~\cite{DP86}, we have that even if $E$ is infinite-dimensional, the Lipschitz continuity yields that a solution $\vecx(t) \in C_E[0,\infty)$ of~\eqref{eqn_MFDiffEqnGen} exists and is unique.
+Given a solution $\vecx(t)$, it holds that